gameshuttle/website/README.md

 # website
-A dynamic website for gamers where one can access and check-in all the on-going competitions like
+A dynamic website for gamers where one can access and check-in all the on-going competitions like PUBG,FIFA etc.